 Projects vary each year and span biological sciences, life sciences, medicine/translational research and engineering.

-All A*STAR projects are designed to provide multidisciplinary challenges for students with backgrounds including science and engineering.
+All A*STAR projects are designed to provide multidisciplinary challenges for applicants with backgrounds including science and engineering.

-"Many of our current students have spent time abroad, are interested in other cultures and know what to expect when it comes to living overseas.
-The facilities at A*STAR are superb and we support all students on the programme with the transition between Manchester and the Institute abroad."Christoph Ballestrem / Programme Director
+"Many of our current postgraduate researchers have spent time abroad, are interested in other cultures and know what to expect when it comes to living overseas.
+The facilities at A*STAR are superb and we support everyone on the programme with the transition between Manchester and the Institute abroad."Christoph Ballestrem / Programme Director

 Making an application

-Applicants should be from the UK/EU and have obtained, or be about to obtain, a First or Upper Second class UK honours degree, or the overseas equivalent, in an appropriate area of science or technology.
+Applicants to the programme must have obtained, or be about to obtain, a First or Upper Second class UK honours degree, or the equivalent qualifications gained outside the UK, in an appropriate area of science, engineering or technology.

-If you wish to be considered for an A*STAR PhD studentship and meet our eligibility criteria, you must complete a single online application.
+If you wish to be considered for the A*STAR PhD programme and meet our eligibility criteria, you must complete a single online application.

 Full details on eligibility and residence criteria are available on the How to apply page.